RyanMontville/pythonmaze/README.md

 <a href="https://ryanmontville.github.io/pythonmaze/">Click here to read my write-up about this project on my portfolio.</a>

-<a href="https://ryanmontville.github.io/pythonmaze/version-one.html">Run the version 1 generator</a>
+<a href="https://ryanmontville.github.io/pythonmaze/version-one.html">Run the version 1 generator</a> Note: this version is not solvable.

 <a href="https://ryanmontville.github.io/pythonmaze/version-two.html">Run the version 2 generator</a>